allbanec/main/some_tricks/bootstrap-slider-daily-investment/README.md

  You can see the working version in index.php file.

- Now this calculator located in some ours landing pages.
+ Now this calculator located in some our interfaces.

- Be sure it is responsive... i tested: IPAD(vertical and horizontal), Smartphone ...
-Galaxy III(horizontal)... vertical is to small to show all our options... sorry!
+ But it is not responsive...  sorry!
+No task... not done.

  Look`s same like this: